DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 Jeff Berwick, an American expatriate, personally drove to Mexico City after seeing news stories on TV about Mexico City crematoriums being overrun with bodies, and smoke stacks constantly burning.
 When he arrived, he encountered facilities with no obvious sign of activity, a lone security guard wearing a mask, and yellow caution tape advising people to stay away. https://www.bitchute.com/video/gQKpjRrQ9KGR/

-# Corruption of Healthcare Industry

-### RNA Vaccine

-According to Dr. Rashid Buttar, this vaccine:
-1. Never tested in animals
-2. First vaccine by this co
-3. First human-consumable by Moderna
-4. Direct-to-human testing

-Gene therapy since 1990s - CHANGES YOUR DNA

-Volunteers: don't have sex during the trial.

-Moderna, a biotech firm with access to over $250M from the Gates Foundation.

-## London Real Doctors

-**Disagree with vaccination methodology since 1991: 95%** **The "second wave" is a pre-meditated push for universal vaccination: 80-90%** **Does 5G have an immuno-suppressive component: 95%** **Conflict of interest w/ Dr. Fauci advising the govt: 97%** **Number of supporters of COVID vaccine in next 12 months: 0/150**

 # Escalating violence